EliotKhachi/publicZk/202308041642/README.md

 It is difficult to completely escape the scarcity mindset, so most people resort to the cultivating a balance between power and your needs and desires.
 They do this through a combination of
 1. Acquiring power
+   and
-2. Let go of *some* of your needs and desires.
+2. Letting go of *some* of your needs and desires.

 ## Links
 [[Escaping The Scarcity Mindset](../202308041621/README.md)]